HABITAT

 The Continental Divide is the string along which the pearls of wild country are strung.
 The Divide provides threads of connectivity between isolated pockets of habitat along its backbone as well as to outlying roadless or otherwise wild country such as the Elkhorns, Big Belts, and Beartooth WMA via movement corridors.

 “… for what species does landscape level connectivity really matter?
-It matters most for organisms with extremely large home ranges relative to the habitat patch sizes, and relatively low birth rates.”
+It matters most for organisms with extremely large home ranges relative to the habitat patch sizes, and relatively low birth rates.

-USDA Forest Service, Rocky Mountain Research Station
+– McKelvey, Schwartz, and Ruggiero – USDA Forest Service, Rocky Mountain Research Station